2022 United States House of Representatives elections in Pennsylvania: District 9

 The 9th district is based in North Central Pennsylvania east of the Appalachian Divide, including Williamsport, Bloomsburg, and Lebanon.
 The district kept most of its territory and added much of the now defunct 12th district in redistricting.
-It has a PVI of R+21 and voted for Donald Trump by 37 points in 2020.
-Republican Dan Meuser, who has represented the district since 2019, was re-elected with 66.3% of the vote in 2020.
-Meuser is running for re-election.
-Republican Fred Keller, who has represented the 12th district since 2019, was re-elected with 70.8% of the vote in 2020 and redistricted into the 15th district, but switched to run in the 9th district.
+It had a PVI of R+21, and voted for Donald Trump by 37 points in 2020.
+Republican Dan Meuser, who had represented the district since 2019, was re-elected with 66.3% of the vote in 2020.
+Meuser ran for re-election.
+Republican Fred Keller, who had represented the 12th district since 2019, was re-elected with 70.8% of the vote in 2020 and redistricted into the 15th district, but switched to run in the 9th district.
 However, on February 28, Keller announced that he would retire instead of go through a primary against Meuser.
 Meuser went on to win the general election in 2022, garnering 69.3% of the vote.